thewhodidthis/ease/readme.md

 ## usage

-To get a print out of all the methods,
+To get a print out of all exports:

 ```js
 import * as ease from '@thewhodidthis/ease'